vivirenremoto/full_code_alchemist/README.md

 I think this can be very useful when you want to learn a new language or you need to switch between them, you know the theory but maybe you don't know the syntax.

+Usually to find the code equivalent from one language to another one I use google and stackoverflow, I want to make something easier to use.

 # Content

 - [Print string](https://github.com/vivirenremoto/equivalent_code/blob/master/content/print_string.md)